Vivarium (film): Reception

-Glenn Kenny of The New York Times wrote: "The movie expands upon its echoes of the classic TV series “The Prisoner” with admirable purposefulness.
+Glenn Kenny of The New York Times wrote: "The movie expands upon its echoes of the classic TV series The Prisoner with admirable purposefulness.
 And its commitment to the inexorable horrors of its story line is actually surprising.
 (The sci-fi angle of the story is suggested by its title.)
-There’s a consistent inventiveness — and grim humor — to this treatment of a seemingly well-worn theme."
-Owen Gleiberman of Variety mentioned: "“Vivarium” isn’t a comedy of dehumanization; it’s a starkly minimalist sci-fi parable of dehumanization.
+There's a consistent inventiveness — and grim humor — to this treatment of a seemingly well-worn theme."
+Owen Gleiberman of Variety mentioned: "Vivarium isn't a comedy of dehumanization; it's a starkly minimalist sci-fi parable of dehumanization.
 But the movie leaves the audience every bit as numb as the characters are supposed to be."
-Simon Abrams of RogerEbert.com added "Every moment in “Vivarium” is a frustrating synecdoche, since no single metaphor or image convey an idea that you probably couldn’t think up with yourself during an especially foul mood...
-“Vivarium” is the horror movie equivalent of Warhol’s Campbell’s soup cans: easy to reproduce, easier to forget."
+Simon Abrams of RogerEbert.com added "Every moment in Vivarium is a frustrating synecdoche, since no single metaphor or image convey an idea that you probably couldn't think up with yourself during an especially foul mood...
+Vivarium is the horror movie equivalent of Andy Warhol's Campbell's soup cans: easy to reproduce, easier to forget."
 Peter Bradshow of The Guardian stated: "Vivarium is a lab-rat experiment of a film, with flat, facetious humour and a single insidious joke maintained and developed with monomaniacal intensity.
 In its way, this film is an emblem of postnatal depression and simple loneliness."